Error-Aware Knowledge Distillation via Targeted Revision for Customer-Service Summarization: Evaluation

 Summaries produced by the fine-tuned student LLMs were evaluated using our predefined summary evaluation scheme (Section~\ref{sec:eval_criteria}) and assigned ratings on a 1-to-5 scale.
 Since manual evaluation of summaries can be time-intensive and could potentially slow down experimental workflows, we developed an automatic summary evaluation system leveraging the LLMs-as-a-Judge framework~\cite{liu-etal-2023-g,fu2024gptscore}.

-Specifically, we used GPT-4 Turbo as the judge LLM and performed prompt tuning separately for each communication channel to output ratings on a 1-to-5 scale, based on the original content and corresponding generated summaries.
+Specifically, we used GPT-4.1 mini and GPT4o as the judge LLMs and performed prompt tuning separately for each communication channel to output ratings on a 1-to-5 scale, based on the original content and corresponding generated summaries.
 Our automatic evaluation system demonstrated strong correlation with human ratings when benchmarked against other advanced LLM-as-judge methodologies~\cite{liu-etal-2023-g,fu2024gptscore}.
-For the BotChat channel, the correlation was measured with a Spearman's $\rho$\cite{zar2005spearman} of 0.6663 and Kendall's $\tau$\cite{mukaka2012guide} of 0.6005.
-For the WebForm channel, Spearman's $\rho$ was 0.5674, and Kendall's $\tau$ was 0.6364.
+The Spearman's $\rho$~\cite{zar2005spearman} and endall's $\tau$~\cite{mukaka2012guide} scores for each channel is shown in Table~\ref{tab:llm_as_judge_corr}.

-Our primary evaluation metric is the mean score of automatic ratings provided by our evaluators on the test dataset.
+Our primary evaluation metric is the mean score of automatic ratings provided by the auto-evaluators on the test dataset.